IRS Combats Identity Theft and Refund Fraud on Many Fronts

 Increasing Efforts to Help Victims

-- Victim case resolution.
-The IRS continues to put more and more employees on resolution of victim cases.
-These are extremely complex cases to resolve, frequently touching on multiple issues and multiple tax years.
-Cases of resolving identity can be complicated by the thieves themselves calling in.
-The IRS is working hard to streamline its internal process, but much more work remains.
-A typical case can take about 180 days to resolve, and the IRS is working to reduce that time period.
+- Victim case resolution: These are extremely complex cases to resolve, frequently touching on multiple issues and multiple tax years.
+The IRS is working hard to streamline its internal process.
+A typical case can take 120 days to resolve, and the IRS is working to reduce that time period.

 IRS Criminal Investigation